 The data product specification metadata shall provide information to uniquely identify the data product specification.
 The metadata for S-100 based Product Specifications is defined in S-100 Table 11-2.

 The fields in S-100 Table 11-2 do not provide for spatial representation, geographic description, topic category, or supplemental information, thereby diverging from the ISO 19131 model.
 The absence of geographicDescription in particular makes it impossible to specify any geographic limits for the Product Specification as a whole (as opposed to the scopes of designated portions of the Product Specification).
 A workaround to this is to describe the general scope (as well as other scopes, if any) with a restricted area of applicability, which has the effect that the Product Specification has nothing to say about areas outside the extent of its general scope.
-Approaches to geographically limiting scopes are described in A-6.2.3.
+Approaches to geographically limiting scopes are described in clause A-6.2.3.

 Product specification maintenance